 These skills include fine and gross motor skills, as well as coordination.
 Therapists also help with balance, self-regulation abilities, and more!

-The need for occupational therapy can come up at any age and for a wide range of reasons.
+The need for occupational therapy services can come up at any age and for a wide range of reasons.
 But there are lifelong conditions that impact motor skills starting in early childhood, like developmental coordination disorder (DCD).

 A child with DCD may benefit from OT as an adult but the most effective time to start is when they’re young - because it changes their brain development so they adapt better later on.
 With the right encouragement, even struggling children can feel like they are improving.
 That feeling of progress and accomplishment will help build a student’s self-esteem by showing them that their hard work is paying off!